Opentrons/Protocols/protocols/1502-aciesbio/README.md

 1. Download your protocol.
 2. Upload your protocol into the [OT App](https://opentrons.com/ot-app).
 3. Set up your deck according to the deck map.
-4. Calibrate your labware, tiprack and pipette using the OT App.
-For calibration tips, check out our [support article](https://support.opentrons.com/ot-2/getting-started-software-setup/deck-calibration).
+4. Calibrate your labware, tiprack, and pipette using the OT App.
+For calibration pointers, check out our [support article](https://docs.opentrons.com/ot1/calibration.html).
 5. Hit "Run".
 6. Robot will transfer 250 uL Solution I/RNase A to each well of the plate in slot 2.
 Program will pause and prompt user to vortex the plate.
 7. Robot will transfer 250 uL Solution II.
 Program will pause and prompt user to gently mix the plate and incubate the plate off-robot for 5 minutes.